exposedlan/linux-server-maintenace-guide/content/_index.md

 - Keep in mind that some commands could change from a distribution to another.
 - As always, replace **\<user\>** by your username and **\<hostame\>** with your server's IP or URL.
 - You should always follow the **principle of least privilege**: Components **SHOULD NOT** have access to anything <u>they don't require.</u>
+- You should always use **STRONG** passwords or passphrases.
+It should not be guessable.

 # Guides